By: Jenifer Chrisman

 The changes wrought by the Holocaust are too numerous to number.
 It affected continents, countries, families and friends, along with the generations who came after.

 When my story came to a close, that truly disheartening moment came to pass.
 “What is the Holocaust?”
 Four words that shook me to my core.
-Of the seven youths there, only the 17 year old (12th grade) knew even the tiniest bit about it.
+Of the seven youths there, only the 17-year-old (12th grade) knew even the tiniest bit about it.
 And, according to her, it was one lesson during history class with nothing further on the subject.

 Putting aside my shock at their lack of any Holocaust knowledge, I gave a very simplified explanation.
 They had a lot of questions.
 However, as the meetings were only an hour long, I chose to stick to the point.
 Thankfully, despite their ages and lack of knowledge of one of the most terrible crimes against humanity, I could see their awareness of what I had been trying to convey to them.